ProfLehman/cs415_fall_2025/project/sample_project.md

 # CS415 Database Sample Project – Fall 2025

-Note: Click on `code` to see markdown
+Note: Click on `Code` to see markdown

 ---